-Table 9: Construction Environmental Monitoring Program
+Table 13: Construction Environmental Monitoring Program

-Mitigation Location Responsible Monitoring of Method of Indicators/ Frequency Responsible Measures for Mitigation Monitoring Standards for Mitigation g Monitoring Sources of Materials Quarries and sources of materials Construction Contractor Construction Contractor documentation (i) Checking of records; (ii) visual inspection of sites (i) Sites are permitted; (ii) Report submitted by construction contractor monthly (until such time there is excavation work) Monthly submission for construction contractor As needed for DSMC DSMC Air Quality Construction sites and areas designated for stockpiling of materials Construction Contractor (i) Location of stockpiles; (ii) complaints from sensitive receptors; (iii) heavy equipment and machinery with air pollution control devices; (iv) ambient air for respirable (i) Checking of records; (ii) visual inspection of sites (i) Stockpiles on designated areas only; (ii) complaints from sensitive receptors satisfactorily addressed; (iii) air pollution control devices working properly; (iv) GOI Monthly for checking records DSMC/ SIPMIU in coordination with State Pollution Control Board
+Table 13: Construction Environmental Monitoring Program Mitigation Measures Location Responsible for Mitigation Monitoring of Mitigation Method of Monitoring Indicators/ Standards Frequency Responsi ble for Monitorin g Top soil conservation & Adequate Drainage arrangements within / around the disposal site Marten Contractor Stockpiles of earth not to be higher than 2 and side slopes shall not be more than 1:2.
+Proper Drainage arrangements to prevent any water logging within / around the site especially in the area around the leachate pits.
+Visual inspection to check separate stockpiling of topsoil Monitoring includes checking siltation caused during construction and the use of silt fences.
+Stockpiles of earth not to be higher than 2 and side slopes shall not be more than 1:2.
+Proper Drainage arrangements to prevent any water logging within / around the site especially in the area around the leachate pits.
+Quarterly verification with site activities Contractor/ DSMC / SIPMIU Sources of Materials Quarries and sources of materials Construction Contractor Construction Contractor documentation (i) Checking of records; (ii) visual inspection of sites (i) Sites are permitted; (ii) Report submitted by construction contractor monthly (until such time there is excavation work) Quarterly submission for construction contractor As needed for DSMC DSMC Air Quality Construction sites and areas designated for stockpiling of materials Construction (i) Location of stockpiles; (ii) complaints from sensitive receptors; (iii) heavy equipment and machinery with air pollution control devices; (iv) ambient air for respirable particulate matter (RPM) and suspended particulate matter (SPM); (v) vehicular emissions such as sulphur dioxide (SO 2), nitrous oxides (NOx), carbon monoxide (CO), and (i) Checking of records; (ii) visual inspection of sites (i) Stockpiles on designated areas only; (ii) complaints from sensitive receptors satisfactorily addressed; (iii) air pollution control devices working properly; (iv) GOI Ambient Quality Standards for ambient air quality; (v) GOI Vehicular Emission Standards for SO 2 , NOx, CO and HC.
+Quarterly for checking records DSMC/ SIPMIU in coordinatio n with State Pollution Control Board